Why do hoodie strings taste so good? Ignacy Radtke.

 Radical Pedagogies.
 Beatriz Colomina, Ignacio G. Galán, Evangelos Kotsioris, Anna-Maria Meister (Eds.)
 The MIT Press

-Posted in architecture, art, books, design, pedagogy, research on October 7th, 2022
+Posted in pedagogy, research on October 7th, 2022

 Tags: , , , , , , , ,